SMUnlimited/AMAI/README.md

  Advanced Melee Artifical Intelligence Mod For Warcraft 3

 # Requirements
-You must install perl (via strawberry or activestate) followed by installing the *Tk* module to use the Strategy Manager client.
+You must install perl (via strawberry or activestate).
+Additionally you need to install the *Tk* module if you want to use the Strategy Manager UI Client.

 Tested with strawbery perl 5.30 and Tk 804.034

+# Build and Apply
+- Use *makeTFT.bat* to create the scripts for the AI.
+- Run *AMAI.exe* to install the scripts to specific Warcraft 3 maps.

 Official Release Links available from: https://www.hiveworkshop.com/threads/advanced-melee-ai.62879/